Woman killed in single-vehicle crash in Franklin

 FRANKLIN, Va.
 (WAVY) — A woman is dead following a single-vehicle crash Thursday afternoon in Franklin.

-Around 1:40 p.m. the city of Franklin Police Department received a call that a car crashed into a traffic light pole on the intersection of North College Drive and Stewart Drive.
+Around 1:40 p.m. the city of Franklin Police Department received a call that a car crashed into a traffic light pole at the intersection of North College Drive and Stewart Drive.

 After arriving on the scene, Fire and Rescue and police found a car resting against a traffic pole.
 The woman, Barbara Wade, was the only one in the car and was rushed to Bon Secours Southampton Memorial Hospital, where she later died as a result of her injuries.